The Holy Spirit or my conscience?

 On different occasions, Jesus was asked the same question on how to inherit eternal life by a rich young ruler (Luke 18:18) and a conniving lawyer (Luke 10:25).

 Dear reader and listener, searching, examining, or studying the scriptures is not eternal life.
-Similarly, moral living, attending church regularly, or performing many good deeds are encouraging but they do not earn you eternal life.
+Similarly, moral living, attending church regularly, or performing many good deeds are encouraging but do not earn you eternal life.

-So, If you’re also asking the same question, “How do I get eternal life?” the only answer I have for you is: “have faith in Jesus Christ“- (John 3:15,16).
+So, If you’re also asking the same question, “How do I get eternal life?” the only answer I have for you is: “Have faith in Jesus Christ“- (John 3:15,16).

 I want you to know that faith in Jesus Christ is and remains the only genuine path to eternal life!
 This is how John puts it: “God has given us eternal life, and this life is in His Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:11-12 )